You always have the power to walk away

 Dealer Closing Techniques

 Buying a new car can be an exciting process.
-It can also be anxiety-producing if you don’t know what to know when buying a car.
-The dealer is there to sell you a car, and they don’t make money unless you buy.
+It can also be anxiety-producing if you do not know what to know when buying a car.
+The dealer is there to sell you a car, and they do not make money unless you buy.
 There are several ways that they will get you to make a purchase decision if you are on the fence or unsure.
 Knowing these common closing techniques will make you a more savvy shopper and prepare you for the car-buying process.
 Your dealer can attempt to hide excessive fees by calling them something relevant during the closing paperwork.

 The Assumptive Close

 This closing technique simply assumes that you will buy.
 The salesperson will treat you as though you have already made the purchase decision and are simply waiting to attend to the technical details.
-The assumptive close is the most common of car salesman tricks that salespeople will use to sell you a car, and it is also the most subtle.
+The assumptive close is the most common of car salesperson tricks that salespeople will use to sell you a car, and it is also the most subtle.
 If you are not paying attention, you could find yourself buying a car before you realize what’s happening.

 Give and Take